 National Hispanic Heritage Month is observed annually in the United States from September 15 to October 15, by celebrating the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
 National Hispanic Heritage Month stands out from other cultural observances in that it spans two different months: September and October.

-Hispanic Heritage observations began in 1968 as Hispanic Heritage Week under President Lyndon Johnson and were expanded by President Ronald Reagan in 1988 to cover a 30-day period.
+In 1968, Hispanic Heritage observations began as Hispanic Heritage Week under President Lyndon Johnson, and later expanded by President Ronald Reagan in 1988 to cover a 30-day period.
 The expansion was enacted into law on August 17, 1988, on the approval of Public Law 100-402.

 Hispanic Heritage Month recognizes the achievements, customs and legacies of U.S. citizens with roots in Latin America, South America and Spain.
 The people in these regions fall into different racial categories, partake in different traditions, practice different religions and even speak different languages-Spanish, English, Catalan, Nahuatl and more.
 Given what a diverse group of people Hispanic Heritage Month honors, it's important not to generalize about them.

 Sharing the dream of equality and boundless opportunity, many Hispanics have marched for social justice and helped advance America's journey toward a more perfect Nation.
 Ultimately, Hispanics have had a profound and positive influence on our country through their strong commitment to family, faith, hard work, and service.
 America acknowledges these vital contributions and celebrates our Hispanic heritage.